February 10, 2026

 Mollie is a third-party payment provider supporting multiple platforms, while Shopify Payments is natively built into Shopify, offering a faster, more seamless checkout experience.

-Is Mollie or Shopify Payments better for UK Shopify stores? +
+Mollie or Shopify Payments better for UK Shopify stores? +

 For most UK Shopify merchants, Shopify Payments offers better performance due to native checkout integration and lower friction.
 Mollie is better suited to multi-platform setups or specific payment method needs.